Looking for more data? We've identified these links to useful data sets and data-rich sites.

 Employment and labor force trends

-The Minnesota Department of Employment and Economic Development (DEED) provides employment and labor force data from the local area unemployment statistics (LAUS) for the state, counties, large cities and various regions, by month.
+Employment and labor force data from the local area unemployment statistics (LAUS) for the state, counties, large cities and various regions, by month.
+This data is provided by Minnesota Department of Employment and Economic Development (DEED).

-The Minnesota Department of Employment and Economic Development (DEED) Employment Outlook tool shows which industries and occupations are expected to grow and which are expected to shrink over the next decade by region, state and the nation.
+Which industries and occupations are expected to grow and which are expected to shrink over the next decade by region, state and the nation.
+Provided by DEED.

-The Minnesota State Demographic Center reports on trends in Minnesota's income distribution from 1980 to the present.
+Trends in Minnesota's income distribution from 1980 to the present.
+Provided by the Minnesota State Demographic Center.

 Industry establishments, employment and wage trends